 Phyllis C. Borzi is Assistant Secretary for Employee Benefits Security of the U.S. Department of Labor.
 Prior to serving as Assistant Secretary, Borzi was a research professor in the Department of Health Policy at George Washington University’s Medical Center’s School of Public Health and Health Services where she was involved in research and policy analysis.
 She was also of counsel to the Washington, D.C. law firm of O’Donoghue & O’Donoghue LLP, specializing in ERISA and other legal issues affecting employee benefit plans.

 Dan Solin is the New York Times bestselling author of the Smartest series of investing books and The Smartest Sales Book You’ll Ever Read.
-He blogs regularly for The Huffington Post and Advisor Perspectives.
+He blogs regularly for Advisor Perspectives.
 Dan’s books have been enthusiastically endorsed by The New York Times, The Wall Street Journal, and Vanguard founder John Bogle.
 Kiplinger’s listed The Smartest Investment Book You’ll Ever Read on its top ten list of the best financial books ever written.
 A former securities attorney, Dan graduated from Johns Hopkins University and the University of Pennsylvania Law School.
 Dan is a sales coach to advisory firms throughout North America.
 He gives presentations to large groups, conducts workshops and engages in one-on-one coaching either in person or via teleconferencing platforms like Skype.